dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3279: Reject superiority ideas to promote inclusivity.
+### T3279: Judging cultures as superior or inferior is inaccurate and harmful.

 |Support|
 |---|